 An Odour Assessment Survey is an Essential Tool

-As you know, there are huge amounts of metaphorical hoops to jump through in your bid for a successful planning application.
+There are a plethora of metaphorical hoops to jump through in your bid for a successful planning application.
 One such ‘hoop’, an odour assessment survey, is on the rise.
-Increasingly, local authorities are adding it to the list of standard requirements when they consider planning applications.
-That’s why it should form an essential part of any architect’s planning toolkit.
+Ever more, local authorities are adding it to the list of standard requirements when considering planning applications.

-As an aside, local authorities are also getting pretty hot on noise surveys too.
+As an aside, local authorities also seem to be getting pretty hot on noise surveys too.

 Meeting Planning Requirements

-Secondly, it’s helpful when you’re planning individual or very small housing developments.
-In this case, residents of the proposed houses may become ‘receptors’ for existing odour producers.
-Here, a survey gives a qualitative analysis of the potential odour impact of nearby businesses on the proposed development.
-Again, helpful for community engagement, mitigation planning and as evidence to secure planning permission.
+The second is for individual or very small housing developments.
+In this case, the residents of the proposed houses may become ‘receptors’ for existing odour producers.
+Here, an odour assessment survey gives a qualitative analysis of the potential odour impact of nearby businesses on the proposed development.

 • the potential impact of a new (or altered) property on the local community

-We conduct odour assessment surveys using specialist staff, in line with all relevant guidelines.
-Namely, the Air Quality section of the National Planning Practice Guidance, and IAQM Guidance on assessment of odour for planning.
+An odour assessment survey is conducted in line with all relevant guidelines.
+Namely, the Air Quality section of the National Planning Practice Guidance, and IAQM Guidance on assessment of odour for planning

 Working on a Large Development?

-As you’ve seen, an odour assessment survey is an extremely useful (and inexpensive!) tool.
-Even so, sometimes a more in-depth investigation is required.
-There are a wide range of odour services available, which are of benefit in many different circumstances.
-If you’re working on a large or complex development, or just aren’t sure of the best approach, we can help.
+While an odour assessment survey is an extremely useful and inexpensive tool, sometimes a more in-depth investigation is required.
+There are a comprehensive range of odour services which are of benefit in many different circumstances.
+If you’re working on a large or complex development, or just aren’t sure of the best approach, don’t worry.
 Our highly experienced team of odour experts work in conjunction with you to find the best solution.